doopai/legal/cloud-services-terms.md

 4.7. **Insolvency Risk**.
 In the event that you become the subject of any bankruptcy, reorganization, liquidation, dissolution or similar proceeding or if you believe that there is a material risk of any of the foregoing occurring, you agree to promptly notify us via email notice at deal-management@doopai.com.

+4.8. **Refund**.
+You are billed for pay-as-you-go resources only after you use the resources.
+You cannot apply for a refund after you use these resources.
+If you no longer require, you can release resources based on your business requirements.
+After you release the resources, you are no longer charged for the resources.

 ## 5. Term, Termination and Deletion

 5.1.
 The term of this CSA will remain in effect until terminated pursuant to this Section 5.